 Voila offers one mattress with firmness levels of Soft, Medium and Firm options.
 The heights of all three firmness levels vary: Soft is 12 inches / Medium is 11 inches / Firm is 10 inches.

 When I spoke with Brad Sitton, Voila’s President, he mentioned that Voila’s mattresses run firmer overall than the comparable levels of its competitors.
 Since I am a side sleeper, my preference sways more between Soft and Medium, so when Voila offered to provide me with a free mattress to review,

 I initially thought that the Soft firmness would be ideal -- not too firm, but still firm enough to provide my back with adequate support.

 Unboxed Voila mattress that is ready to be unrolled on bed foundation

 Once my husband and I had unboxed and placed the mattress on the foundation, it took approximately two (2) hours for the mattress to inflate to its capacity.
 Note: At 164 pounds, the King size is exceptionally heavy and requires two (2) people to set it up from start to finish.

 The mattress before the plastic is removed in order for it to inflate to its

 When I first lay on the bed, the mattress felt heavenly -- as though I was being suspended within a fluffy cloud of whipped topping.
 Seriously, it really felt that divine.
 It reminded me of the type of bed that one would experience at a spa retreat or an upscale hotel.
 My whole body felt as though it was being gently hugged and I was floating.
 I instantly felt relaxed.
 Lying stretched out, I noticed the mattress "cratering" slightly.
 My husband experienced the same sensation.
-On a scale of firmness out of 10, with 10 being the firmest, I would place the mattress at a 4.5 to 5.
+On a scale of firmness out of 10, with 10 being the firmest, I would place the Voila Soft (Plush) at 4.5 to 5.